acdvorak/intellij-lessc-plugin/README.md

 5. Add a Run/Debug configuration for ```lessc-plugin```, type = ```Plugin```
 6. Test the plugin by going to ```Run``` > ```Debug lessc-plugin```

+## TODO

+-  [ ]  When a .less file is a descendant of multiple profiles, but is only matched by the include/exclude patterns of a single profile, and the .less file has a syntax error in it, the error message notification is prematurely expired when a later profile's compile job completes "successfully" without changing any .css files (because the .less file doesn't match that profile's patterns).
+-  [ ]  "Copy" profile button copies the _saved_ state of the selected profile (it should copy the _current_ state).

 ---

 # Credits